moiz-xyz/30-Days-of-javascript/Readme.md

 Description:
 Create a calculator that performs basic operations like addition, subtraction, multiplication, and division.

-### Day 30: Practice Project - Random Number Guessing Game
+### Day 30: Practice Project - Grade Calculator & Quiz app
 ## Topics:
 Build a Grade Calculator and Quiz app
 Description: